Skip to main content

 Open Audio MIDI Setup

-Search for "Audio MIDI Setup" in Spotlight (Cmd+Space) or find it in Applications > Utilities.
+Search for "Audio MIDI Setup" in Spotlight (Cmd+Space) or navigate to Applications > Utilities.
+This is a built-in macOS utility that ships with every Mac -- you do not need to install it.

 2